-Use Full Spread adhesive method with S-295 or S-299 Flooring Adhesive.
-Apply adhesive with a trowel [notching is 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide and 1/32" (0.8 mm) apart].
+Use Full Spread adhesive method with S-295 Flooring Adhesive.
+Apply adhesive with trowel [notching is 1/32" (0.8 mm) deep, 1/16" (1.6 mm) wide and 1/32" (0.8 mm) apart].
 It is important to use the correct trowel notching.
 Inspect and replace worn trowels frequently.
 Follow adhesive open time and working time recommendations on the adhesive label.

-Allow enough time for the adhesive to dry until tacky with no transfer to the finger (dry-to-touch) before placing the material into it.
+When installing over nonporous surfaces such as existing flooring and embossing levelers, allow enough time for the adhesive to dry until tacky with no transfer to the finger (dry-to-touch) before placing the material into it.
 This normally takes 30 minutes or more, depending on temperature and humidity.
 After the adhesive has reached this condition, there is at least one hour working time in which to install and roll the flooring.